diomed/diomedia/quotes.md

 //sve ovo u sliding react kartice //

+"The best laid plans of mice and men.........are about equal."

 "That water will make you calm.
 It will make you happy, empty… You'll be born again, just like me"